madoke/madoke.org/content/posts/docusaurus-gatsby-hugo/index.md

 ### Hugo

 The oldest of the three, Hugo is general purpose like Gatsby, but includes a significantly large catalogue of community developed themes, which allow the developer to build portfolio pages, blogs, wikis, even stores through configuration and customization of those themes.
-It supports Markdown and HTML (not React) and it is built in Golang while the previous two use JavaScript/TypeScript. runs in golang
+It supports Markdown and HTML (not React) and it is built in Golang while the previous two use JavaScript/TypeScript.

 ## Community and Maintenance